auth0/auth0-oidc-client-net/Migration-Guide-v3.md

 # Migrating to Auth0-OIDC-Client-NET v3

-Auth0-OIDC-Client-NET has been updated to move forward with the latest in best practice, browser compatibility and the latest runtimes.
+Auth0-OIDC-Client-NET has been updated to move forward with the latest in best practices, browser compatibility and the latest runtimes.

 ## Should I migrate to v3?